MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 |`compilerSwitches`|one or more additional switches that can influence IntelliSense behavior|
 |`forcedInclude`|header to be automatically included in every compilation unit (maps to /FI for MSVC or -include for clang)|
 |`undefines`|the list of macros to be undefined (maps to /U for MSVC)|
 |`intelliSenseMode`|the IntelliSense engine to be used.
-You can specify the architecture specific variants for either MSVC or Clang:
+You can specify the architecture specific variants for MSVC, gcc or Clang:
 - msvc-x86 (default)
 - msvc-x64
 - msvc-arm
 - windows-clang-x86
 - windows-clang-x64
 - windows-clang-arm
+- Linux-x64
+- Linux-x86
+- Linux-arm
+- gccarm

 CppProperties.json supports environment variable expansion for include paths and other property values.
 The syntax is `${env.FOODIR}` to expand an environment variable `%FOODIR%`.